-December 2012 | Volume 11 | Issue 12 | Feature | 1521 | Copyright © 2012
+December 2012 | Volume 11 | Issue 12 | Features | 1521 | Copyright © December 2012

 Pipeline Previews brings to you information on the newest drugs and medical products as they become available to the dermatologic community.
 This department may include additional information from the manufacturers, plus reports from physicians who wish to share their clinical experience with these new products.
 In addition, we will inform our readers about the latest drugs receiving Food and Drug Administration (FDA) approval.

 Inc, has announced that its new Anatabloc® face cream is now

 available on the cosmetic portion of the Anatabloc Web site